 - Ability to Evoke Response: Did the publication achieve the purpose of the writer?
 Did the publication produce a significant and measurable result?

-Your logo says a lot about who you mission is and what it does, and it needs to say it at a glance.
-It must tell the story of your mission, but cannot read like a novel.
-Judges for the 2021 Media Innovation Competition will evaluate logos based on a number of criteria, including:
+Your logo says a lot about who your ministry is and what it does, and it needs to say it at a glance.
+It must tell the story of your mission but cannot read like a novel.
+Judges for the Annual Media Innovation Competition will evaluate logos based on a number of criteria, including:

-- The logo quickly identifies who the mission is without the viewer knowing the logo’s rationale.
+- The logo quickly identifies the ministry without the viewer knowing the logo’s rationale.

-- Beyond identifying the mission, the logo gives the mission an identity or brand.
+- Beyond identifying the organization, the logo gives the ministry an identity or brand.

 - Good use of vector shapes (the logo displays cleanly).

 - Good use of color (or grayscale if appropriate).

 - Logo works at various sizes (business cards to mission signage).

 Please note that logos must have been produced in the 2023 calendar year.